IMAGINARY/text-poster/README.md

 Check `src/main.js` for available options.

 The font used is whatever was assigned to the container through the magic of CSS.

+### Escape codes

+If a line starts with `@@` it's height will be made the minimum (according to parameters) and the text will be centered.

 ## Credits